AlanLeverenz/CALORIE-COUNTER/README.md

 ### Description

 This app is sourced from the 'Modern JavaScript' class authored by Brad Traversy, used as an exercise for studying use of the JavaScript Singleton module type, which is loaded when the app is launched.
+All CRUD functions are included for modifying the data.

+#### Controllers

 There are four controllers in the app.js file:

-* Storage Controller
+- Storage Controller

-* Item Controller
+- Item Controller

-* UI Controller
+- UI Controller

-* App Controller
+- App Controller

+#### Storage

-It uses Local Storage to persist data entered by the user.
+Calorie-Counter uses Local Storage to persist data entered by the user.

+#### Layout

 The HTML layout consists of a simple form, total calories, and the list of food items and their calories.
-All CRUD functions are included for modifying the data.
+CSS is provided via a MaterializeCSS CDN.